-ULI MEMBER–ONLY CONTENT: With recovery from the global pandemic well underway, China has areas of stability and opportunity it can capitalize on as it enters the new year, panelists said at the ULI China Real Estate Investment Summit in December.
+ULI MEMBER–ONLY CONTENT: With recovery from the global pandemic well underway, China has areas of stability and opportunity that it can capitalize on as it enters the new year, panelists said at the 2020 ULI China Real Estate Investment Summit in December.

 Discussing China’s macroeconomic outlook, as well as the real estate market and regulatory policy developments were Shuang Ding, chief economist for Asia and north Asia at London-based Standard Chartered, and Dr. Wei Zhong, professor of finance at Beijing Normal University; both spoke through translators.
 The summit offered a mix of virtual and in-person sessions, as well as tours of Shanghai.
 Zhong and Ding.